kodemore/chili/README.md

 # Usage

 The library provides three main classes for encoding and decoding objects, `chili.Encoder` and `chili.Decoder`, and `chili.Serializer`, which combines both functionalities.

-Convinient functions are also provided for encoding and decoding objects, `chili.encode` and `chili.decode`.
+Functional interface is also provided through `chili.encode` and `chili.decode` functions.

 Additionally, library by default supports json serialization and deserialization, so you can use `chili.JsonDecoder`, and `chili.JsonDecoder`, and `chili.JsonSerializer` or its functional replacement `chili.json_encode` and `chili.json_decode` to serialize and deserialize objects to and from json.

 ## Defining encodable/decodable properties
 To define the properties of a class that should be encoded and decoded, you need to define them with type annotations.
 The `@encodable`, `@decodable`, or `@serializable` decorator should also be used to mark the class as encodable/decodable or serializable.

+> Note: Dataclasses are supported automatically, so you don't need to use the decorator.

 ```python
 from chili import encodable